China feminists face clampdown, closure of online accounts | DW | 21.04.2021

 "While feminists won't simply disappear following the latest crackdown, I believe the goal of this campaign is to make it harder for feminists to gather online," she added.

-She admits that it will now become harder for women to gather their voices even if they are experiencing any difficulties or injustice.
+She admits that it will now become harder for women to gather their voices when experiencing difficulties or injustice.

 "This is one of the scary aspects of blocking feminist accounts on social media," Lu said.
 "Even though most feminists know how to use the internet, the move will further weaken the feminist movement's momentum in China."